themesberg/flowbite/content/getting-started/django.md

     └── input.css
 ```

+Later we will import the Tailwind CSS directives and use it as the source file for the final stylesheet.

-8. Create a new `views.py` file and add the following content:
+8. Create a new `views.py` file inside `myapp/` next to `urls.py` and add the following content:

 ```bash
 from django.shortcuts import render